 - starting and ending time period of the reservation.

-During the reservation period, users can submit analysis jobs as SLURM batch scripts to the nodes under the reservations.
-SLURM is documented extensively in the Stampede User Guide.
+During the reservation period, users can submit analysis jobs as Slurm batch scripts to the nodes under the reservations.
+Slurm is documented extensively in the Stampede2 User Guide.

 - Multiple users may submit the jobs to the same reservation

 - Multiple jobs will be queued until there is enough resources available in the reservation.